Skip to content

 To instantiate and build a TabularModel the user needs to provide a preproc, which is a TabularPreproc object, and a size, denoting the desired model dimensions.
 The size argument can be defined in one of the following formats:

-• An TabularModelSize object containing the integer attributes n_layers, h and d;
+• A TabularModelSize object containing the integer attributes n_layers, h and d;

-• valid, a Validation object that configures validation during training.
-The validation data must be provided via the argument data, and various functionalities can be activated with the dedicated arguments, including learning rate scheduling and early stopping.
-For further information, please refer to the documentation;
+• valid: A Validation object that configures validation during training.
+The validation dataset must be provided as a TabularDataset object via the argument dataset, and various functionalities can be activated with the dedicated arguments, including learning rate scheduling and early stopping.
+To protect the validation data with DP guarantees, a DpValid object should be provided through the dp parameter.
+For further information, please refer to the API reference.

-Here is an example of training with a validation step at the end of each epoch:
+Here is an example of training of the tabular model, with a validation step at the end of each epoch:

 from aindo.rdml.relational import RelationalData